ncatlab/nlab-content/pages/2536.md

 actual practice of physics, because in quantum theory we hardly ever take two observables $a$ and $b$ and form their Jordan product
 ${1\over 2}(ab + ba)$.
-As hinted in the previous section, it is better to think of this operation as derived from the process of {\it squaring} an observable, which is something we actually do.
+As hinted in the previous section, it is better to think of this operation as derived from the process of _squaring_ an observable, which is something we actually do.
 But still, one must ask: can we see the classification of finite-dimensional formally real Jordan algebras, and thus the special role of normed division algebras, as arising from some axioms more closely  tied to quantum theory as physicists usually practice it?

 One answer involves the Koecher--Vinberg classification of  self-dual homogeneous convex cones.
 Consider first the case of ordinary quantum theory.
 If a quantum